aramis-lab/clinicadl/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Assemble a model from a neural network, a loss and an optimizer, then train it.
-ClinicaDL comes with a trainer that hides most of the PyTorch complexity and provides some
+ClinicaDL comes with a **trainer** that handles most of the PyTorch complexity and provides some
 acceleration features.
-The trainer can be customised via callbacks, which are objects
+The trainer can be customised via **callbacks**, which are objects
 that modifies the non-essential logic of the training (e.g., learning rate scheduling, early stopping).

 .. code-block:: python